WICG/view-transitions/explainer.md

 ## Script events

 Script can be used to customize a transition based on the URL of the old/new Document; or the current state of the Document when the transition is initiated.
-The Document could've been updated since first old from user interaction.
+The Document could've been updated since first lold from user interaction.

 ### Script on old document